-With the Hand Controller connected, turn on power to the Cornerstone.
-You will see a horizontal cursor in the upper left corner of the display.
+With the Hand Controller connected, turn on power to the MS260i.
+A horizontal cursor will appear in the upper left corner of the display.
 Press the LOCAL key to activate communications through the Hand Controller.
-Please note that if the Hand Controller is active (the display is lit and information fills the screen), you cannot command the Cornerstone via either RS-232 , IEEE-488 or USB.
+Please note that if the Hand Controller is active (the display is lit and information fills the screen), you cannot command the MS260i via either RS-232, IEEE-488, or USB.
 Press the LOCAL key again to deactivate the Hand Controller, allowing PC communications.